hugh-maaskant/IoTAS/Docs/03_Protocol_Concerns.md

 # 03 Protocol Concerns

-The assigmant for the first milestone is to build a simple basic solution with infrastructure for both the Device (a console App) and the Monitor (a browser SPA) to connect with SignalR Core to the Server and have the Devices emit heartbeat messages that the Monitor  receives through the Server relay.
+The assigmant for the first milestone is to build a simple solution with basic infrastructure for both the Device (a console App) and the Monitor (a browser SPA) Clients to connect with SignalR Core to the Server and have the Devices emit heartbeat messages that the Monitor  receives through the Server relay.
 This provides the information the Monitor needs for displaying an overview of the Device statusses to the user.

 At the functional level, the Client process is fairly simple: